 In addition to the primary climbing line, a climbing lanyard is an essential component for a tree climber.
 It offers additional tie-in-points for added safety and affords significantly greater movement within the canopy.
-There are lanyards and fliplines, they come with, or without steel cores and kits usually contain a carabiner like rope snap or a carabiner and a mechanical rope grab or a hitch-tending pinto pulley and prusik cord, as a flipline adjuster.
+There are lanyards and fliplines with, or without, steel cores and kits usually contain a carabiner and a rope grab, as a lanyard adjuster.
+Lanyards can be used for quick tie ins, or as a secondary climbing system, depending on your set up.

-The concept of a 2-in-1 lanyard takes advantage of the unused side of a lanyard line and may be augmented to suit a number of configurations.
-Adding a second rope snap and a hitch-tending pulley can turn a single use lanyard into a true 2-in-1, but using a DMM Captain throwing hook in place of one of the two carabiner/snaps can broadly expand a climber’s positioning ability when used as a second climbing line.
+The concept of a 2-in-1 lanyard takes advantage of the unused side of a lanyard line, augmented to suit a number of configurations.
+Adding another rope snap and a hitch-tending pulley can turn a single use lanyard into a true 2-in-1, but using a DMM Captain throwing hook in place of one of the two carabiner/snaps can broadly expand a climber’s positioning ability, when used as a secondary climbing system.

-The traditional lanyard connects to in two places using a fixed contact and an adjustable one.
-The contact points are at the climber’s right and left side d-rings, if the harness has side d-rings, or onto the main bridge.
-Conversely, a lanyard may be used as a secondary and shorter SRT climbing system, with one adjustable contact point on the center rope bridge.
+The traditional lanyard connects to in two places using a fixed contact and an adjustable point of contact.
+The contact points are usually on the climber’s right and left side d-rings, if the harness has side d-rings, or onto the main bridge.
+Conversely, a self-anchoring lanyard may be used as a secondary climbing system, with one adjustable contact point on the center rope bridge.

 For many, using the DMM Captain throwing hook with the original kit which includes a 15m (50′) of 10mm Sirius Cord with a sewn termination and a stash bag is a great option.
 Keeping it separate from other lanyard systems may be preferred.
 The throwing hook’s line may get twisted or hockled during normal use.
 Getting a longer throw line untwisted is not quite as easy in a 2-in-1, so some climbers prefer the less augmented throw line, rather than a 2-in-1 lanyard.